Nanolx/NanoDroid/doc/Issues.md

 ## microG

-* Battery Drain
+### Battery Drain

 * microG fails to register applications to GCM/FCM (Cloud Messaging) if they were installed **before** microG, but the apps keep trying to register and that causes the battery drain, all apps installed **after** microG are properly registered, to fix the battery drain issue the following command as root on your device (or via adb shell):
   * `find /data/data/*/shared_prefs -name com.google.android.gms.*.xml -delete`
       * alternatively `nutl -r`
       * this will force un-register all your applications from GCM/FCM and they'll re-register on next start

-* microG lacks features
+### microG lacks features

 * if you use AppOps, PrivacyGuard or the like you have to grant microG GmsCore **all** permissions, if you prevent some permissions, some apps or features might not work as expected or not at all.
 Note: some APIs/features are stubs in microG GmsCore, meaning they exist that apps don't complain, but they do nothing - thus blocking microG GmsCore is pretty much of no benefit.

+### permissions not granted on Android 10 or newer

+* in Magisk Mode it might happen on some ROMs that microG is not granted the `RECEIVE_SMS` and `ACCESS_BACKGROUND_LOCATION` permissions, the fix is to install microG as user-app addtionally to system-app, this is done automatically starting with version 23.0 of NanoDroid (and **not** required in System Mode installation), to do so issue the following command on-device as root (via adb shell or Termux):
+  * Full package: `pm install -r /data/adb/modules/NanoDroid/system/priv-app/GmsCore/GmsCore.apk`
+  * microG package: `pm install -r /data/adb/modules/NanoDroid_microG/system/priv-app/GmsCore/GmsCore.apk`
+* see [microG issue #1100](https://github.com/microg/android_packages_apps_GmsCore/issues/1100#issuecomment-711088518) and [microG issue #1100](https://github.com/microg/android_packages_apps_GmsCore/issues/1100#issuecomment-711141077) for background information

-* You can't get past the first page of the microG login wizard on KitKat
+### can't login to Google account on KitKat

 * updating microG to (at least) 0.2.7.17455 will fix the issue

-## Google Account

-* Can't login to Google Account
-  * there's an issue where logging in with version 74.x of Chrome/Chromium/Bromite or WebView derived from them fails
+### can't login to Goggle account with version 74.x of Chrome/WebView

-  * the fix is to update microG to (at least) version 0.2.7.17455
+* updating microG to (at least) 0.2.7.17455 will fix the issue

 ## Google Play Services are missing